 Bottom Line

-Rove is a new and flashy transferable point currency offering big rewards on your spending.
-With no ties to a credit card, it makes earning flexible points accessible to more travelers.
-However, before booking, be sure to do the math and make sure that the miles you're earning outweigh any loss in benefits from hotels.
+Rove is a relatively new and flashy transferable points currency that offers strong rewards on your spending.
+With no ties to a credit card, it makes earning flexible points more accessible to a wider range of travelers.
+And we’re quickly becoming big fans.